-The results of herding on New Year from 2015 to 2019 are in table No.2.
-This study examines herding behavior during New Year among the stock markets of USA and China in an aggregated data sample, and it notices that herding exists among participants in the USA stock markets on new year 2016.
-The herding continued to disturb the stock market in 2017 - New Year, and investors in China and USA demonstrated irrational behavior.
-In 2018 and 2019, participants in the USA fell to the phenomena of herding behavior.
-However, the Chinese stock market shows anti-herding on New Year of 2018 and 2019.
+The results of herding on New Year from 2015 to 2019 are in Table No.2.
+This study examines herding behavior during New Year among the stock markets of the USA and China in an aggregated data sample, and it notices that herding exists among participants in the USA stock markets on New Year 2016.
+The herding continued to disturb the stock market in 2017 - New Year, and investors in China and the USA demonstrated irrational behavior.
+In 2018 and 2019, participants in the USA fell to the phenomenon of herding behavior.
+However, the Chinese stock market shows antiherding on New Year of 2018 and 2019.

-Tables No.3 to 12 exhibit the sectoral results of US and Chinese stock markets - New Year from 2015 to 2019On the occasion of New Year 2015, five Industries (consumer, cyclical, energy, industrials, materials, and Non-cyclical) of the USA stock market display herding behavior.
-However, the Chinese stock market shows anti-herding behavior in all industries during the New Year 2015.
-As per results of the New Year of 2016, investors of five industries (financials, healthcare industries, materials, and utilities) of the USA stock market have made decisions in clusters.
-Healthcare, IT and materials of the Chinese stock market showed herding behaviour.
+Tables No.3 to 12 exhibit the sectoral results of the US and Chinese stock markets - New Year from 2015 to 2019.
+On the occasion of New Year 2015, five industries (consumer cyclical, energy, industrials, materials, and non-cyclical) of the USA stock market display herding behavior.
+However, the Chinese stock market shows anti-herding behavior in all industries during New Year 2015.
+As per the results of New Year 2016, investors of five industries (financials, healthcare, materials, and utilities) of the USA stock market have made decisions in clusters.
+Healthcare, IT, and materials of the Chinese stock market showed herding behavior.
 The New Year event of 2017 was better for the stock market compared to other years with regard to information efficiency.
-Four industries (consumer, cyclical, financials, industries, and materials) of the USA demonstrate herding activities during New Year.
-Except investors of two industries (materials and utilities), all other investors have taken rational decisions in the Chinese stock market.
+Four industries (consumer cyclical, financials, industrials, and materials) of the USA demonstrate herding activities during New Year.
+Except for investors of two industries (materials and utilities), all other investors have taken rational decisions in the Chinese stock market.

-New Year of 2018 is moderate with respect to herding activities in the stock markets.
-Stock markets of the USA showed consistent behaviour compared to previous years and herding exists in five industry (energy, financials, industries, Noncyclical, and telecommunication) of the USA stock market.
+The New Year of 2018 is moderate with respect to herding activities in the stock markets.
+The stock markets of the USA showed consistent behavior compared to previous years, and herding exists in five industries (energy, financials, industries, Non-cyclical, and telecommunication) of the USA stock market.
 Only the financial sector of the Chinese stock market displays herding behaviour.
-Herding increases during New Year of 2019 in contrast to the preceding years.
+Herding increases during the New Year of 2019 in contrast to the preceding years.
 Five industries (consumer, cyclical, IT, materials, and Non-cyclical) of the USA stock market display herding formation.
 The Chinese stock market suffered most in 2019 compared to other years, and herding appears in 4 X industries (consumer, cyclical, IT, Non-cyclical, and utility).
-Magnitude of herding behaviour is different across the markets and industries.
-Seldom studies have checked the herding behaviour on New Year.
-However, our hypothesis is accepted and significant empirical results have supported our assumption.
-This study highlighted the fact that herding is short-lived phenomenon and evidence of adverse herding present in the markets (developed and emerging).
+The magnitude of herding behaviour is different across the markets and industries.
+Seldom have studies checked the herding behaviour on New Year.
+However, our hypothesis is accepted, and significant empirical results have supported our assumption.
+This study highlighted the fact that herding is a short-lived phenomenon and evidence of adverse herding is present in the markets (developed and emerging).
 Thus, both developed and emerging markets have irrational investors.
-Further, seasonal patterns in investors effect the efficiency of the stock markets.
+Further, seasonal patterns in investors affect the efficiency of the stock markets.